valtech-sd/RabbitMQ-To-EventHub-Shovel/README.md

 * Running natively via NodeJS
   * **.env** (same template as **shovel.env**) in **/app** possibly **ca_certificate.pem** (if needed) in **/app/conf**
   * `node index.js`

+  * note: if you happen to be trying to receive messages from a locally running rabbit instance (such as message-broker from ipb-dev-standup) you're going to need to adjust your .env to be pointing to the localhost (obviously) but also to choose the insecure amqpProtocol and associated port)
+    * amqpHost=localhost
+    * amqpPort=5672
+    * amqpProtocol=amqp

 * Running locally using the Docker dev config
   * **shovel.env** in **/app/conf/**, possibly **ca_certificate.pem** (if needed) in **/app/conf**